(Facial Paralysis · 7th Nerve Palsy · Seventh Nerve Palsy)

 The Facts on Bell's Palsy

 Bell's palsy is a sudden facial paralysis that usually strikes all or part of one side of the face.
-Men or women of any age can suffer Bell's palsy, but statistics suggest that people in their 40s are more likely to get it.
-Overall, your risk of experiencing Bell's palsy is 1 in 5,000 each year, or 1.7% over an average lifetime.
-Some people may have Bell's palsy more than once in their life.
+Men or women of any age can suffer Bell's palsy, but statistics suggest that people aged 20 to 35 are at a slightly higher-than-average risk.
+Your risk of experiencing Bell's palsy in our lifetime is about 1 in 60.
+Few people are struck by Bell's palsy more than once in their lives.

 Causes of Bell's Palsy

 Some people are more prone to Bell's palsy than others.
-Your risk is higher if you:
+Your risk is higher if you have one of these conditions:

 Symptoms and Complications of Bell's Palsy